 You know the drill, on to plan D!
 I decided that since I had done all of that work to uncover the wood, that I wanted to be able to show the wood off as much as possible.

-To create a color washed effect, I used an inexpensive chip brush to apply the paint.
-I used Country Chic Paint’s Liquorice, and watered it down to about a 1:1 ratio of water to paint.
 The thinned paint created a really thin coat of paint, and made it possible to achieve the color wash effect where you can still see the wood underneath, but the paint masks the different woods at the same time.

-I created even more of a weathered finish by hand sanding (400 grit sandpaper wrapped around a used sanding block) the places that I wanted wood to peek through.
 It was a pretty easy task since we didn’t paint full coverage in the first place.

 So I decided to let everything dry for a few days, and let’s be honest, I needed to take a bit of a break from it.
 Especially when I thought I was going to be done.
 Yikes!